kphongagsorn/onvif-camera-api/README.md

 # onvif-camera-api
-This is an API to control the Axis cameras.
-The API server code passes parameters to onvif.jar to select and control the camera.
+This is an API to control IP cameras using the ONVIF specification.
+The API server code passes parameters to onvif.jar to select and control a camera.

 Tested on: Python 2.7.6, Flask 0.10.1, Java 1.7.0_25